mendix/docs/content/refguide/runtime.md

 ## Integration API documentation

 {{% alert type="info" %}}
-Links to available API documentation such as WSDLs for published web services are available on the URL path `/api-doc` (for example: `http://localhost:8080/api-doc/`).
+Links to available API documentation such as WSDLs for published web services are available on the URL path `/api-doc` (for example: `http://localhost:8080/api-doc/`). `/api-doc` is available only if there is at least one published service.
 {{% /alert %}}

 ## Logging